microsoft/WhatTheHack/020-MasteringLinux/README.md

 # Welcome to the Mastering Linux Hack!

-This FastHack will serves as an introduction to important command line concepts and skills to learn more about Linux.
+This hachathon will serves as an introduction to important command line concepts and skills to learn more about Linux.
 <img align="right" src="images/linuxpenguin.png" width="250"/>

 ## Linux History